 - A wider profile.
 For a given capacity, a 25" counter-depth refrigerator will be wider than a standard-depth model.
 If you're replacing an existing standard-depth fridge with a counter-depth model, you may need to look at a reduced capacity to fit within the existing space.

 - Crispers are shorter, smaller.
 While access is better, drawers such as crispers and deli compartments are shorter.
 That makes a difference when storing long items such as celery, plastic storage containers or trays in these.

 - Freezer compartments hold less.
 Whether the freezer section is a bottom drawer or top mount, expect less capacity.
 However, access to frozen foods is more convenient.

 - The single door swing will require more clearance for a wider design.

 This just emphasizes the importance of measuring your space before ordering.
 With today's custom kitchen designs, there's more risk of deviating from what some might call standard.
 And read full appliance specs, the term counter-depth may not be included in the model title.
-At one time, market availability was limited for a counter-depth refrigerator, but this popular model is now much easier to find.
+At one time, market availability of counter-depth refrigerators was limited, but this popular model is now much easier to find.